Skip to Main Content

 Shenzhen Filming

-China's oldest port blends South China Sea culture with modern architecture, diverse communities, and cinematic coastal scenery across the Guilin Karst.
+China's oldest port blends South China Sea culture with modern buildings, diverse communities, and cinematic coastal scenery across the Guilin Karst.

 • Guilin Karst national park for dramatic cliffs